firavoyage/blogging/river.md

 ---

-> The Touhou Project (東方Project) is a world-renowned Japanese dōjin (indie) series primarily consisting of "bullet hell" (danmaku) shoot 'em ups.
+> The Touhou Project (東方 Project) is a world-renowned Japanese dōjin (indie) series primarily consisting of "bullet hell" (danmaku) shoot 'em ups.
 Created almost entirely by a single developer known as ZUN (Jun'ya Ōta), who handles the programming, graphics, and iconic music, the series began in 1996 as a college hobby and has since grown into a massive multimedia phenomenon.

 ---

 > While it might seem like taking estrogen automatically means someone is transitioning to "female," many MTX (Male-to-X) individuals take hormones to reach a specific non-binary or androgynous appearance that doesn't fit the traditional binary.

 ---

 > Despite the name, Team Shanghai Alice is based in Tokyo, Japan.
 It is a Japanese developer, and the city of Shanghai is used purely as a thematic choice by its sole member, ZUN.

 ---

 > For young people, taking HRT inconsistently is highly unlikely to cause sudden death, but it can lead to serious, non-fatal medical complications that significantly impact your long-term health and well-being.
 The primary danger in youth is not immediate mortality, but rather the cumulative physical and psychological strain caused by constant hormone fluctuations.

 ---